-Broadbench Limited is able to act on your behalf in advising you on mortgages and protection planning.
-We o er you an initial discussion (without charge) at which we will describe our services more fully and explain the payment options.
-Following our initial discussion, should you decide to go ahead we will advise you if there is a fee for our service.
-This meeting should take no more than an hour which will be free of charge.
+Broadbench Limited is able to act on your behalf in advising you on mortgages and insurance planning.
+We offer you an initial discussion (without charge) at which we will describe our services more fully and explain the payment options.
+Following our initial discussion, and should you decide to go ahead, we will advise you if there is a fee for our service.

-Broadbench Limited o ers advice on mortgages and protection and will complete a detailed analysis of your financial circumstances together with recommendations where appropriate.
+Broadbench Limited offers advice on mortgages and insurance and will complete a detailed analysis of your financial circumstances together with recommendations where appropriate.
 Any advice

 or recommendation that we o er to you, will only be given after we have assessed your needs and considered your financial objectives and attitude to any risks that may be involved.
 We will also take into account any restrictions that you wish to place on the type of products you would be willing to consider.